2BDM/programming_for_iot_applications_project/device_connector/README.md

 Each device agent (class) related to a sensor *must* have a `measure()` method, which returns the measurement (or *list* of measurements if more than 1 variable can be measured by the same sensor) in SenML format:

     {"n": "Measured quantity", "u": "Unit of meas", "t": timestamp , "v": measured_value}

+Whenever the measurement is not carried out (for any kind of issue relative to the sensor), the returned value is `None`.
+As a consequence the device connector needs to be able to 'discard' these problematic ones and

 ### Last measurements